 Phase 2: Exploring the unexplored (part 2)

 Task Participants will prepare a presentation of their design(s) for the third SJSTE.
 Participants will also be encouraged to upload designs and materials on the platform, sharing them with the whole cohort of participants even before the SJSTE.

 Team Enactment groups

 Technology Online asynchronous event + any other needed + Database

 Time 3 weeks

 SRL behaviour Create + Contribute

-Changes Postponed due to the SJSTE3 date changes.
-The time that should have been devoted to this phase was used up for the previous phase, as time needed for joint design had been underestimated.
+Satellite communications

-Satellite comm Satellite communications Task In between the second and third SJSTE, and in parallel with the activities outlined above, participants will have the opportunity to attend optional 'satellite' events.
+Task Throughout the time between the second and third SJSTE, and in parallel with the activities outlined above, participants will have the opportunity to attend optional 'satellite' events.
 These events will be tailored on specific learning needs of participants and possibly arranged according to participants' requests and interests.
 Some of the webinars will be in the local languages.
 When participants attend a satellite event, they will be strongly encouraged to produce, individually or in teams, the highlights of the event (better if in a language other than that of the original event), so that even participants that didn't or couldn't attend can also be aware of what was presented or discussed.
-Team Individual participants (with possible highlights production in different language) Technology Online synchronous event + collaborative writing tools
+Potential satellite events could focus on: • Accessibility and resources for special education • Hybrid classes • Cyberbullying • Integrating Roma students • Other projects on social inclusion Team Individual participants (with possible highlights production in different language) Technology Online synchronous event + collaborative writing tools Time 12 weeks SRL behaviour Consume + Contribute (for highlights production)